chxuan/vimplus/README.md

 Intro
 -----

-I usually use vim to write a C++ program, so in order to allow me to write C ++ more enjoyable, I made some vim automatically configured, the following I will be a presentation of my vimplus.
+I usually use vim to write a C++ program, so in order to allow me to write C++ more enjoyable, I made some vim automatically configured, the following I will be a presentation of my vimplus.

 Screenshots
 ------------